Star Trek: Strange New Worlds

 There’s some mild language, too.
 And while violence doesn’t happen often, it does pop up every now and then.
 (One man takes his own life in Season One.
 We don’t see the act directly, but we see him put a gun to his head just before and his still-bleeding corpse after.)

-The Gilded Age, rated TV-MA, isn’t as squeaky clean as Downton Abbey (the series stayed at TV-PG through its six season run and the films were also PG), and that will probably cause families to lean into Agnes’ prejudice of “never the new.”
+The Gilded Age is rated TV-MA in its first two seasons, and rightly so.
+That said, the first episode of Season 3 has a lower rating of TV-14, hinting that perhaps the series may perhaps tone down some of its content issues.
+It isn’t as squeaky clean as Downton Abbey (that series stayed at TV-PG through its six-season run and the films were also PG), and that may cause families to lean into Agnes’ prejudice of “never the new.”

 Peggy and her family mourn the death of Peggy’s son.
 Bertha sponsors the new Metropolitan Opera House after she’s denied a box at the prestigious Academy of Music.
 And George and other businessmen prepare to put a stop to unionizing.